How to Apply

 Undergraduate applications and credentials deadlines

 Application and credentials deadlines are subject to availability of space and may change without notice.
-Further information at UIC Office of Admissions & Records
+For further information visit the UIC Office of Admissions & Records.

 The UIC Office of Student Financial Aid

 provides information on scholarships, fellowships, loans, and student work-study opportunities for both incoming and continuing students.
 The College of Engineering also offers special scholarships restricted to Engineering students.